Thursday, July 2, 2026

 While drinking coffee, we watched the FIFA World Cup, Spain playing Austria and winning (3-0).

-After I paid for lunch (fortunately, one Canadian dollar buys $0.70 of a U.S. dollar, so the price was more affordable when looked at in USD), we walked to the nearby Alamo Car Rental to pick up my compact SUV rental (I reserved it through Costco Travel for the best price).
+After I paid for lunch (fortunately, one Canadian dollar buys $0.70 of a U.S. dollar, so the price was more affordable when looked at in USD), we walked to the nearby Alamo Car Rental to pick up my compact SUV rental (I reserved it through Costco Travel for the lowest price).

-• Self-Inflatable Twin Bed (for Alex)
+• Self-Inflatable Twin Bed with attachable battery-operated pump (for Alex)

 • RXBAR Energy Bars